Author: The Food Yogi

 Food Yogi presenting at the World Vegan Summit in LA

-rawicecreamBALIThe World Vegan Summit is fast becoming the “go to” event in the USA, featuring some of most influential and inspiring vegan activists, chefs, writers, athletes and celebrities, all coming together for one purpose — to raise awareness and educate the public about the health, environmental, and spiritual benefits of a vegan diet.
+The World Vegan Summit is rapidly establishing itself as the premier event in the USA, bringing together influential vegan activists, chefs, writers, athletes, and celebrities.
+This gathering aims to raise awareness and educate the public on the health, environmental, and spiritual advantages of adopting a vegan diet.

 I have been invited to talk on Food Yoga and demonstrate some raw vegan snacks and will be presenting on Sunday, March 22 at 12-1pm in the Sinder Lounge.